turingschool/md_launch_curriculum/README.md

 ## Mod 2
 Lab Project Goals:
-Create a Database for MessageLogger
+Create a Database for a Library Application
 Use EF to create a connection to the DB
 Use EF to create and manipulate DB records
-Use TDD to create another class
+Use TDD to create classes
 Test DB connections and records
 ### Week 1
 * 🎒[Version Control and Solo Git/GitHub](/Mod2/Lessons/Week1/VersionControlAndSoloGit.md)